Leptobrachella gracilis

-Leptolalax gracilis is a frog species in the family Megophryidae.
+Leptobrachella gracilis, commonly called the slender litter frog, is a frog species in the family Megophryidae.
 It is endemic to northern Borneo: Brunei, Kalimantan (Indonesia), and Sarawak (Malaysia).
-Earlier record from the Malay Peninsula and Thailand refer to other species (at least Leptolalax platycephalus, an unnamed species, and possibly Leptolalax melanoleucus).
+Earlier records from the Malay Peninsula and Thailand refer to other species (at least Leptobrachella platycephala, an unnamed species, and possibly Leptobrachella melanoleuca).
 Its natural habitats are tropical moist lowland forests, moist montane forests, and rivers.
 It is becoming rare due to habitat loss.